jvillste/zettelkasten/Travis Oliphant on Lex Friedman podcast.md

 He was inspired by Linux Torwalds and also likes science because it's about sharing knowledge.
 That's why he started to share his code early on.
 At first it was just sharing the source code and it was really hard to install and use it.
 Later he started to share binaries so that users would not have to figure out how to compile them.

+Later he realized that researchers in the scientific community often envy each other and do not voluntarily work together as opposed to the open source software community.

 # Related thoughts
 It would be beneficial to be more easily able to write functions in one language and call them from another language.
 The functions could share value types described as Dabric value types.
 See [[programming language agnostic functions]].
 Also [[function level code depencencies]] could be useful approach to code sharing.